The Impact of AI in Manufacturing

 Machine Learning (ML)

 Machine learning uses vast data sets to identify patterns, learn from data, and even make intelligent decisions.
-Machine learning algorithms are playing a central role in manufacturing applications today, often used in quality control, predictive maintenance, forecasting, and even production optimization.
+Machine learning algorithms play a central role in manufacturing applications today, often used in quality control, predictive maintenance, forecasting, and even production optimization.
 With this technology, manufacturers can make meaningful improvements to their processes, and as the ML adapts, it can make even stronger enhancements and further reduce downtime.

 Computer Vision